DeFiHackLabs-BootCamp/Fall-HW5-Team/README.md

-# First Flight #10: One Shot
+# Chiikawa

-# Contest Details
+#  Details

-### Prize Pool

-- High - 100xp
-- Medium - 20xp
-- Low - 2xp

-- Starts: February 22, 2024 Noon UTC
-- Ends: February 29, 2024 Noon UTC

 ### Stats

 - nSLOC: 201
-- Complexity Score: 143

-[//]: # (contest-details-open)

-## Disclaimer

-_This code was created for Codehawks as the first flight.
-It is made with bugs and flaws on purpose._
-_Don't use any part of this code without reviewing it and audit it._

-_Created by equious.eth_

 # About

-When opportunity knocks, you gunna answer it?
-One Shot lets a user mint a rapper NFT, have it gain experience in the streets (staking) and Rap Battle against other NFTs for Cred.
+Prepare to accept the mission!
+Users mint a Chiikawa NFT,
+train and gain experience (staking), and conquest against other NFTs to earn rewards.

-## OneShot.sol
+## RequestQuest .sol

-The Rapper NFT.
+The Chiikawa NFT.

-Users mint a rapper that begins with all the flaws and self-doubt we all experience.
+Users mint a chiikawa that begins with all the flaws and cowardly we all experience.
 NFT Mints with the following properties:

-- `weakKnees` - True
+- `smallFeet` - True
-- `heavyArms` - True
+- `weapon` - True
-- `spaghettiSweater` - True
+- `miniBag` - True
 - `calmandReady` - False
 - `battlesWon` - 0

-The only way to improve these stats is by staking in the `Streets.sol`:
+The only way to improve these stats is by staking in the `Training.sol`:

-## Streets.sol
+## Training.sol

-Experience on the streets will earn you Cred and remove your rapper's doubts.
+Experience on training will earn you Compensation and remove your chiikawa's fear.

-- Staked Rapper NFTs will earn 1 Cred ERC20/day staked up to 4 maximum
+- Staked Chiikawa NFTs will earn 1 Compensation ERC20/day staked up to 4 maximum
-- Each day staked a Rapper will have properties change that will help them in their next Rap Battle
+- Each day staked a Chiikawa will have properties change that will help them in their next Conquests.

-## RapBattle.sol
+## Conquests.sol

-Users can put their Cred on the line to step on stage and battle their Rappers.
-A base skill of 50 is applied to all rappers in battle, and this is modified by the properties the rapper holds.
+Users can put their Compensation on weeding and battle their Chiikawa.
+A base skill of 50 is applied to all chiikawa in battle, and this is modified by the properties the rapper holds.

-- WeakKnees - False = +5
+- SmallFeet - False = +5
-- HeavyArms - False = +5
+- Weapon - False = +5
-- SpaghettiSweater - False = +5
+- MiniBag - False = +5
 - CalmAndReady - True = +10

-Each rapper's skill is then used to weight their likelihood of randomly winning the battle!
+Each chiikawa's skill is then used to weight their likelihood of randomly winning the battle!

 - Winner is given the total of both bets

-## CredToken.sol
+## CompensationToken.sol

-ERC20 token that represents a Rapper's credibility and time on the streets.
-The primary currency at risk in a rap battle.
+ERC20 token that represents a Chiikawa's credibility and time on the training.
+The primary currency at risk in a conquest.

 ## Roles

-User - Should be able to mint a rapper, stake and unstake their rapper and go on stage/battle
+User - Should be able to mint a chiikawa, stake and unstake their chiikawa and go weeding/battle

-[//]: # (contest-details-close)

-[//]: # (getting-started-open)

 # Getting Started